shih-hao-tseng/SLSpy/README.md

+# Python-based Simulation Framework for System Level Synthesis

+## Synopsis
+*sls_sim* provides a Python-based framework to simulate model-based control systems, especially for system level synthesis (SLS) methods.

+## System Requirement
-python 2.7 or higher
+* Python 2.7 or higher
-to use the package under python 3, cvxpy for python 3 should be installed manually. the current pip install does not seem to work
+* Python pip

+For Python 3 or higher version, the user might need to install cvxpy manually.
+The current pip install method may fail.

+## Install
+To install necessary packages, one may type

+`make install`

+which has been tested under Fedora 30.
+Ubuntu support will be available soon.

-install the necessary packages sudo make install
+To install the packages manually, the user should install

-current Makefile works for Fedora.
-Ubuntu left to test

-might need blas and lapack
-sudo dnf install blas blas-devel sudo dnf install lapack lapack-devel
+* blas-devel/libblas-dev
+* lapack-devel/liblapack-dev

-then reinstall scs
+first, then reinstall scs package by

+`pip install --no-cache-dir --ignore-installed scs`

+or

-pip install --no-cache-dir --ignore-installed scs or pip install --no-cache-dir -I scs
+`pip install --no-cache-dir -I scs`